pji/blackjack/README.rst

 -----------
 The following features are on the to-do list:

-* Handle betting on splits properly.
+* Add UI event for losing the game.
 * Add UI that updates information in place rather than listing events.
-* Create a kick-off script at root to ease starting the script
+* Create a kick-off script at root to ease starting the script.
 * Save game state.
 * Restore game state.